dsanmartim/goodman_ccdreduction/README.md

 Goodman CCDRed performs ccd reductions for Goodman spectroscopic data..

 This script performs CCD reduction for spectra taken with the Goodman High Throughput Spectrograph at SOAR Telescope.
-The scrip will make (in order):
+The script will make (in order):

  - BIAS subtraction
- - TRIMMING including slit edges identification
+ - TRIMMING (including slit edges identification)
  - FLAT correction
  - COSMIC rays rejection (optional)